-Don’t forget you’re not the only person in the relationship who had friends before you met, so give each other the personal space to stay individuals, too.
+Don’t forget you’re not the only person in the relationship who had friends before you met, so set boundaries and give each other the personal space to stay individuals, too.

 7. How can you keep your relationship special after the move?

 Big milestones, like moving in together, can feel like a finish line, but the best relationships are a work in progress… forever.
-Watching ‘The Good Place’ may have been your special thing in its first season, but now that you’re together on the couch more nights a week than not, keeping your special from becoming your mundane is hard.
+Watching ‘Stranger Things’ on Netflix may have been your special thing in its first season, but now that you’re together on the couch more nights a week than not, keeping your special from becoming your mundane is hard.